CodersSquad/hello-c-world/start-up/02-memory-mgmt.md

 ---

 # Dynamic Memory Allocation
-The process of allocating memory space aton run time.
+The process of allocating memory space at runtime.

 C offers a set of functions for dynamic memory allocation.